Catalytic computing: Results

-In 2020 J. Cook and Mertz used catalytic computing to prove to attack the tree evaluation problem (TreeEval) a type of pebble game introduced by Cook, McKenzie, Wehr, Braverman and Santhanam as an example where any algorithm for solving the problem would require too much memory to belong in the L complexity class, proving that in fact the conjectured minimum can be lowered and in 2023 they lowered the bound even further to space $O(\log n \log\log n)$, almost ruling out the problem as an approach to the question if L=P.
+In 2020 J. Cook and Mertz used catalytic computing to prove to attack the tree evaluation problem (TreeEval), a type of pebble game introduced by Cook, McKenzie, Wehr, Braverman and Santhanam as an example where any algorithm for solving the problem would require too much memory to belong in the L complexity class, proving that in fact the conjectured minimum can be lowered and in 2023 they lowered the bound even further to space $O(\log n \log\log n)$, almost ruling out the problem as an approach to the question of whether L=P.

-In a 2025 preprint Williams showed that the work of J. Cook and Mertz could be used to prove that every deterministic multitape Turing machine of time complexity $t$ can be simulated in space $O(\sqrt{t \log t})$ improving the previous bound of $O(t/ \log t)$ by Hopcroft, Paul, and Valiant and strengthening the case in the negative for the question if PSPACE=P.
+In 2025, Williams showed that the work of J. Cook and Mertz could be used to prove that every deterministic multitape Turing machine of time complexity $t$ can be simulated in space $O(\sqrt{t \log t})$ improving the previous bound of $O(t/ \log t)$ by Hopcroft, Paul, and Valiant and strengthening the case in the negative for the question of whether PSPACE=P.

+A related phenomenon to catalytic computing occurs in the study of space-efficient data structures.
+There exists pairs of data structure problems $A$ and $B$ such that any solution to $A$ with $o(n)$-bit redundancy must incur super-constant-time queries, but such that a data structure which solves $A$ and $B$ with shared memory can support a total space redundancy of $o(n)$ bits while offering constant-time queries for both problems $A$ and $B$.